mli/deepnumpy-doc/guide/crash-course/5-predict.md

-# Step 5: Predict with a pre-trained model
+# Step 5: Predict with a pretrained model
 :label:`crash_course_predict`

 In this step, you learn how to predict new examples using a pretrained model.
 A saved model can be used in multiple places, such as to continue training, to fine tune the model, and for prediction.